 We looked at the Walkie Talkie, and the Gherkin, but spent most of our time in the City at the Lloyd’s Building, also known as the „Inside-Out-Building“ – it is related to the Centre Pompidou in Paris.
 I think they even share a father.
 It is not really my style, but nevertheless an interesting concept, creating open spaces by attaching all the ’stuff‘ to the outside walls, and was quite innovative and trend-setting at the time.
 Without my friends I probably wouldn’t have explored the building as much, but I’m glad I followed them.

 We did a detour to St Paul’s Cathedral, but stayed at the entrance.
-All three of us had been inside before and didn’t really feel like shelling out the admission fee, and it was too early for ‚choral evensong‘ -> This is a custom I have encountered only in Britain so far (I guess it is typical Anglican – let me know in the comments, if you know of other places where this is the norm).
+All three of us had been inside before and didn’t really feel like shelling out the admission fee, and it was too early for ‚choral evensong‘ -> This is a custom I have encountered only in Britain so far (I guess it is typical Anglican – let me know, if you know of other places where this is the norm).
 And for those of you not familiar with it: it is a perfect way to experience a church / cathedral without paying £18-20.
-Of course, you cannot wander around during the service, but are expected to join, however a choral evensong accompanied by the church’s choir, singing a capella counterpoint, is a thing of beauty, and you have half an hour to sit and look around and soak up the atmosphere.
+Of course, you cannot wander around during the service, but are expected to join.
+However, a choral evensong accompanied by the church’s choir, singing a capella counterpoint, is a thing of beauty, and you have half an hour to sit and look around and soak up the atmosphere.

 We had afternoon tea near the cathedral – sadly, because it was Saturday, the Salvation Army’s „Café 101“ was closed.
 It’s on the lower ground floor at International Headquarters, which you cannot miss, when you walk from the cathedral to Millennium Bridge.
 They say about themselves that they’re „one of London’s hidden treasures where great food is served at affordable prices in a relaxed environment“, and I have to agree!
 (But not this year)